-- The school governors, the Headteacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy. - In addition, the school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty.
-Please see Appendix 11 for further information.
-This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the LSP. - In accordance with the Prevent Duty, Cath Legg is the Single Point of Contact (SPoC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
+- The school governors, the Head Teacher/Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+In addition, the school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty. - This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the local safeguarding children board. - In accordance with the Prevent Duty, Cath Legg is the Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism. - When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.
+If a child or Young Person is thought to be at risk of radicalisation, advice will be sought from the Early Help Hub, and if advised, information will be shared with the Channel Panel using the Early Help Assessment form - In all cases, in accordance with advice provided from the Early Help Hub the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation

-- When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.
-Concerns must be recorded on the school's safeguarding referral form. - If a child or young person is thought to be at risk of radicalisation, advice will be sought from the Early Help Hub, and if advised, information will be shared with the Channel Panel using the Early Help Assessment form. - In all cases, in accordance with advice provided from the Early Help Hub, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation. - If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism a child, protection referral will be made to the Multi Agency Safeguarding Hub.
+• If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism a child protection referral will be made to the Multi Agency Safeguarding Hub.

-15. Safeguarding Children in Specific Circumstances: Female Genital Mutilation/Forced Marriage / Modern Day Slavery
+13. Safeguarding Children in Specific Circumstances: Female Genital Mutilation

 - FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It can be known as female circumcision or female genital cutting and is often carried out for cultural, religious and social reasons within families and communities. - FGM is illegal in the UK and it's also illegal to take a British national or permanent resident abroad for FGM, or help someone trying to do this. - Female Genital Mutilation Act 2003 (section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers (along with social workers and healthcare professionals) to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
-This is in addition to following the school's safeguarding reporting procedures.
-A teacher means any person within the Education Act 2002 (section 141A(1)) employed or engaged to carry out teaching work at schools or other institutions. - Those failing to report such cases will face disciplinary sanctions. - If the school are concerned that a child/young person has experienced or is at risk of FGM a Child Protection referral will be made to the Multi Agency Safeguarding Hub in accordance with interagency procedures produced by the LSP.
-In addition, all teachers will follow mandatory reporting duties.
-(Further information regarding FGM can be found in Appendix five.) - A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
-It is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights. - The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they are bringing shame on their family).
-Financial abuse (taking your wages or not giving you any money) can also be a factor.
+This is in addition to following the school's safeguarding reporting procedures. - Those failing to report such cases will face disciplinary sanctions. - If the school are concerned that a child / young person has experienced or is at risk of FGM a Child Protection referral will be made to the Multi Agency Safeguarding Hub in accordance with interagency procedures produced by the LSCB.
+In addition, all teachers will follow mandatory reporting duties. - Further information regarding FGM can be found in Appendix five